CompositeLizard/supreme/notes/ML_Ma/Lec2.md

 ## 30) Question: Is the Same Learning Rate Used for Every $\theta_j$?

 A student asked whether $\alpha$ is the same for every coordinate.

+## 31) Where We Are So Far: Fitting a Line and Why This Setup Matters

+At this point, we know how to fit a line.
+That might not feel like a huge accomplishment, but it’s actually pretty cool.
+We did it in a deliberately general way so that the same framework will extend to more models.
+I’ll make that claim concrete over the next two lectures.

+The vector equation we derived is simply a compact way of writing everything we computed.
+It’s specific to the linear model we started with: the gradient term in the update matches the expression we derived earlier, and that’s why this particular update rule “popped out.”
+We’ll come back to that connection again.

+## 32) Why This Matters in Practice: The Full Gradient Can Be Huge

+A practical issue in machine learning is that the batch gradient update contains a sum over the entire dataset.
+In modern machine learning, datasets can have millions or billions of points.
+It’s not uncommon to train on enormous corpora—every sentence on the web over many years, or every token in those sentences.
+In settings like that, even one full pass over the data can be expensive.

+That extreme case is meant to build intuition, but the same concern shows up at smaller scales too.
+Even with hundreds of thousands of images, you might not want to process the entire dataset before you take a single step—especially because your initial model is probably not very good.
+If random initialization already worked well, we wouldn’t bother training.

+### Question: What do the superscripts $$t$$ and $$t+1$$ mean?

+They index the **iteration step**.
+We start with $$\theta^{(0)}$$, then update to $$\theta^{(1)}$$, $$\theta^{(2)}$$, and so on.
+The update rule specifies how to go from $\theta^{(t)}$ to $\theta^{(t+1)}$.

+## 33) When Do We Stop Gradient Descent?

+We usually take steps until the algorithm “converges,” or we take a fixed number of steps.

+For nice bowl-shaped objectives, there’s a clean story: as you get closer to the optimum, the gradient gets smaller, and you can use that to reason about how close you are.
+For messier objectives—especially those common in modern ML—that story breaks down.
+Often, we don’t truly know whether we’ve converged in a formal sense.
+In practice, people train until performance stops improving, or until some budget runs out.

+A real-world example is that with very large models (hundreds of billions of parameters), people sometimes discover that training longer would have helped—and they didn’t realize it at the time.
+It’s not rare for someone to forget a model is still training and come back later to find it improved.
+That’s part of why I don’t over-emphasize formal stopping rules in the modern setting.

+### Can the update “reverse direction” if we overshoot?

+Yes.
+If your step size is too large and you overshoot, then at the new point the gradient will point back the other way, and you can get a ping-pong effect.
+Some amount of oscillation can happen naturally.

+### Can the gradient be zero even if predictions aren’t perfect?

+It can happen that the gradient provides no useful direction even when the model is not fitting every point perfectly.
+In linear algebra terms, this can relate to issues like the system not being full rank.
+The broader point is that optimization can have “flat” regions or stationary points that don’t correspond to perfect fits.

+## 34) Local Minima, Initialization, and Modern Practice

+For non-convex objectives, initialization matters: starting in a different place can lead you to a different local minimum.
+In the convex case (like least squares for linear regression), that problem goes away because every local minimum is global.
+We’ll prove this kind of property later under the right conditions.

+Modern machine learning often uses objectives that are not convex.
+That’s why people care about initialization and why there are theoretical results showing that for some non-convex models, the *right* initialization can still guarantee finding a good solution.

+However, there’s also a practical constraint: training large models is expensive.
+If one run costs millions of dollars, you don’t want to restart the model many times just to try different initializations.
+Instead, the field has developed strong conventions—“folksonomies”—about what optimizers and settings to use, even when the formal justification is incomplete.

+## 35) Overfitting and Fitting the Training Data Exactly

+A classic concern is that if you fit your training data perfectly, you might generalize poorly—this is the intuition behind **overfitting**.
+We’ll cover that later (around lecture 10).

+At the same time, modern ML complicates this story.
+There are results showing that in some regimes you can interpolate (fit training data exactly) and still generalize well for certain classes of models.
+So the old “perfect fit implies overfitting” intuition is not always the whole story anymore, though overfitting remains a real concern in many settings.

+## 36) Batch vs. Stochastic vs. Mini-Batch Gradient Descent

+I’m not trying to push the normal equations today.
+The key practical topic I do want you to take away is the difference between **batch** and **stochastic/mini-batch** methods.

+### Batch Gradient Descent

+The batch update computes the gradient using *all* $$n$$ examples:

+$$
+\theta^{(t+1)}=\theta^{(t)}-
+\alpha
+\sum_{i=1}^{n}
+\left(h_{\theta^{(t)}}(x^{(i)}) - y^{(i)}\right)
+x^{(i)}.
+$$

+This is accurate but can be expensive when $$n$$ is huge.

+### Mini-Batch Gradient Descent

+Instead of summing over all examples, we select a subset $$B$$ of indices (a mini-batch), typically much smaller than $$n$$:

+- Choose a mini-batch $$B \subseteq \{1,\dots,n\}$$ with $$|B| \ll n$$ (often by shuffling and taking the next block, or sampling).
+- Compute an estimate of the gradient using only examples in $$B$$.
+- Take a step using that estimate.

+A mini-batch update looks like:

+$$\theta^{(t+1)}=\theta^{(t)}-
+\alpha
+\sum_{i \in B}
+\left(h_{\theta^{(t)}}(x^{(i)}) - y^{(i)}\right)
+x^{(i)}.
+$$

+You can even take $|B| = 1$, which is **stochastic gradient descent (SGD)**.

+### Tradeoffs

+- Smaller batches are **faster per step**, but the gradient estimate is **noisier**.
+- Full batch gradients are **accurate**, but **slow**.

+In practice, people use mini-batches: large enough to run efficiently on modern parallel hardware, but small enough that updates are fast.
+Most modern ML toolkits (PyTorch, JAX, TensorFlow) have built-in support for mini-batching.

+Despite the noise, these methods are surprisingly robust.
+There are strong results showing convergence under broad conditions, including work like the *Hogwild!* paper, which showed you can run SGD in very asynchronous, “messy” settings and still converge.

+### Why Does Mini-Batching Often Make Sense?

+Many datasets have heavy redundancy—near-duplicate examples.
+If your dataset contains repeated or highly similar items, computing the full gradient can waste time reprocessing the same information.
+Mini-batch sampling can make progress faster by using representative slices of the data rather than scanning all of it every step.

+For example, if you think about images on a phone, you might have many pictures that are extremely similar.
+Large-scale ML often operates in exactly these regimes: huge datasets with dense, repeated content.

+## 37) Wrap-Up and What Comes Next

+This will be one of the drier lectures, because we set up a lot of notation and worked through the mechanics carefully:

+- basic supervised learning definitions
+- fitting a line (linear regression)
+- batch vs. stochastic/mini-batch gradient descent
+- how the same optimization pattern will carry over to new models

+Next time we generalize from regression to **classification**, and then to a broad family of statistical models called the **exponential family**.
+The core ideas and the optimization machinery we built today will carry over.

+The normal equations are relatively straightforward, and the existing notes cover them well.
+If you run into trouble, post on Ed and I’m happy to help.

+Thanks for your time and attention, and I hope to see you on Monday.

 In the basic gradient descent rule shown here, yes: $\alpha$ is a single step size shared across all coordinates, typically fixed per iteration (though in practice it may change over time, e.g., decay with $t$).